mideind/GreynirServer/README.md

 `processors/` directory.
 The demo in `processors/default.py` extracts person names and titles from parse trees for storage in a database table.

-Query (question answering) modules can be plugged in to Greynir by adding Python code to the `queries/` directory.
+Query (question answering) modules can be plugged into Greynir by adding Python code to the `queries/` directory.
 Reference implementations for several query types can be found in that directory, for instance `queries/builtin.py` which supports questions about people and titles.
 Example query modules can be viewed